roccoblues/snake/README.md

 - [ ] document code
 - [ ] add tests :D
 - [ ] increase or decrease the speed with + and - in autopilot
-- [ ] arcade mode where the game increases the speed every time you eat
 - [ ] high-resolution mode (braille symbols)
+- [x] arcade mode where the game increases the speed every time the snake eats